 He also noted that the installation process was not difficult.
 “LP SmartSide siding is sixteen feet where fiber cement is twelve,” says Schwartz.
 “It just looks better and goes up easier.”

 You can read the full case study featuring Mike Schwartz Construction here.
 Stocking up on products for your busy remodeling season?
-Find a local dealer who carries LP SmartSide Trim & Siding at our Where to Buy page.
+Find a local dealer who carries LP SmartSide Trim & Siding products near you today.